ARPOISE/ARpoise/php/porpoise/README.md

 The service returns the definitions of of the **POI**s of the layer.

-The placing of the **POI**s of the layer can be performed in a Google-maps-based click-and-drag interface.
+The placing of the **POI**s of the layer into world coordinates can be performed in a Google-maps-based click-and-drag interface.

 ## Original Documentation
 ===PorPOISe for Layar===